without Internet Explorer,

-But as far as the Kill 'em All coincidence goes, there's a contradistinctive attitude toward it not so much in musical tone, but in rows of lyrics that are much more impiously vocal as well as bloodthirsty (which is where my old lady, who unbeknownst to me was listening beyond my door, storms in and hollers over the music, "Is this that new album you bought?!
-Gimme that!", rips the lyric sheet from my hands while telling me to turn the record off).
+But as far as the Kill 'em All coincidence goes, there's a contradistinctive attitude toward it not so much in musical tone, but in rows of lyrics that are much more impiously vocal as well as bloodthirsty (which is where my 'ol lady who, unbeknownst to me, was listening beyond my door, storms in and hollers over the music, "Is this that new album you bought?!
+Gimme that!", and rips the lyric sheet from my hands while telling me to turn the record off).
 Talk of Satan, Baphomet, black magic, princes of hell, Master Lucifer - are we calling this black metal as well or can we just finally admit (and grasp) that subjects of a wicked, occult nature were just par for the course, par for the times - scary, localized, and extreme to match the music ingesting it?

 Celebrated a hundred ways to Tuesday, up-down-right-left to stand squarely in the winner's circle, BBB maintains its stellar average that's seldom in dispute.
 It was almost a waste of time writing this review.

-So anyway, my frazzled old lady, inner sleeve in hand, feverishly phones her brother, my uncle, and starts reading the pick of the lyrical litter - "I love to stab my victims until they're dead..." - to him.
+So anyway, my frazzled worry wart of an 'ol lady, inner sleeve in hand, feverishly phones her brother, my uncle, and starts reading the pick of the lyrical litter - "I love to stab my victims until they're dead..." - to him.
 "He shouldn't be listening to this..." she says into the receiver.
 He, being about 30 at this time, had sparring matches with my grandparents about Hendrix, Zappa, and The Grateful Dead, so he's receptive to my plight and calms her worried ass down.
-Needless to say, I didn't pull a Howard Unruh...yet.
+Needless to say, I haven't pulled a Howard Unruh...yet.

 "...if you think you can live, you're a fool..."